CDonnerer/xgboost-distribution/README.rst

 ===========

-``XGBDistribution`` follows the `XGBoost scikit-learn API`_, with an additional keyword argument specifying the distribution, which is fit via `Maximum Likelihood Estimation`_ (i.e. objective is log-likelihood):
+``XGBDistribution`` follows the `XGBoost scikit-learn API`_, with an additional keyword argument specifying the distribution, which is fit via `Maximum Likelihood Estimation`_:

 .. code-block:: python